franku1122/confmanager/README.md

 # confmanager

 An optimized ( hopefully ) .cfg file reader / writer, made in 2 days for my projects / games.
-The values are stored as a string, so you have to convert them to the desired type

 ## Features